kalcrow/CS_Portfolio/README.md

 # CS_Portfolio
-Portfolio of programming projects completed at NCSU to demonstrate programming ability
+Portfolio of notable programming projects completed at NCSU to demonstrate programming ability

 # CSC 230
 *C and Software Tools*